Doxuno

 BUSINESS INTERESTS

 The capital value of pre-marital business interests as at the date of this Agreement shall be ring-fenced as non-matrimonial property.
-Growth in value during the marriage, to the extent attributable to the joint endeavour of the parties, shall be treated as matrimonial property and shared.
+Growth in value during the marriage, to the extent attributable to the joint endeavour of the parties or to active rather than passive growth, shall be treated as matrimonial property and shared on divorce.

 6.